It’s Time For A New Direction

 As a former Police Officer, Chuck understands the need to protect our homes, our families and our neighborhoods from increases in crime.

 Proper and adequate law enforcement requires proactive leadership, experienced insight, ample funding and targeted planning.
+With these important needs, we must elect leaders who will continue to support law enforcement, even under heavy public pressure.

 We see crime rising in certain San Tan Valley neighborhoods.
 We must allocate sufficient resources to our Sheriff’ Department and the courts to allow quicker response time and more effective efforts to stem the rising tide of crime before it becomes a crisis.